 So, both devices have their advantages and disadvantages.
-The thermocouple has a wide range of temperature measurements, cheaper, and durable.
+The thermocouple has a wide range of temperature measurements, is cheaper, and is durable.
 On the other hand, RTD has better accuracy and reliable measurement.

 Thermocouple Color Codes

-The color code of thermocouple is different according to different country standards.
+The color code of thermocouples is different according to different country standards.
 In the below table, we have discussed color code with different standards.

 How Long Should a Thermocouple Last?

 The life span of a thermocouple depends on the application where it is used.
 Hence, we cannot exactly define the life span of the thermocouple.

 If you maintain it properly, it will last up to years.
 But, after some years of continuous use, maybe there will be an aging effect.
 And due to this, it will generate a weak output signal.

 The cost of the thermocouple is not much higher.
 Hence, it is recommended to change the thermocouple after 2 to 3 years.

 - It is used to monitor the temperature in the steel and iron industries.
 For, this type of application, type B, S, R, and K thermocouples are used in the electric arc furnace.

 - The principle of a thermocouple is used to measure the intensity of incident radiation (especially visible and infrared light).
 This instrument is known as a thermopile radiation sensor.